 The Dead Sea is one of the world’s most curious phenomenon.
 Located 420 meters below sea level, it’s the lowest dry land on Earth.
 The salinity level, at 30% is 8.6 times saltier than the ocean.
-This salty lake that is bordered between Israel and Jordan is a contender for the New 7 Wonders of Nature.
-Naturally, it’s on my list of gotta go to while I’m in Israel or Jordan as I’m visiting both countries.
+This salty lake is bordered between Israel and Jordan.
+Naturally, it’s on my list of place to visit while I’m in Israel or Jordan as I’m visiting both countries.
 Since my friend in Jerusalem offered to take me, I went to Dead Sea in Israel.
-Masada and Ein Gedi are the two...Read More
+Masada and Ein Gedi are the two most suggested places to go to the Dead Sea in Israel when...Read More

 Month: July 2011